TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks.md

 **New credential is created**

-This event is fired whenever a new credential is created via APIs, the admin UI (creation after approval), and the live portal UI.
+This event is fired whenever a new credential is created via APIs, the admin UI (creation after approval) and the live portal UI.

 Sample payload:
 ```json